 Placements and Counselling Services

 The Indus Institutions help students build upon their positive experiences to gain admission into colleges and universities all over the world.
 Applying to colleges and universities is an exciting and revealing experience which gives you a chance to look at who you are, what you value, and what you might want to do with your life.
-It can also be a complicated, demanding, and time-consuming process.
-Indus counselors help guide, support, and counsel students and parents as you research schools, make choices, select and visit universities, and complete applications.
-To assist with the university selection and application process, Indus’s college counselors have developed an almost “bullet proof” guide that helps our students navigate this arduous process of college/ university applications.
-Our comprehensive counseling program guides and supports students throughout the university application process, beginning in Grade 10th and continuing throughout Grade 12.
+It can also be complicated, demanding, and time-consuming process.
+Indus counsellors help guide, support, and counsel students and parents as you research schools, make choices, select and visit universities, and complete applications.
+To assist with the university selection and application process, Indus’s college counsellors have developed an almost “bulletproof” guide that helps our students navigate this arduous process of college/ university applications.
+Our comprehensive counselling program guides and supports students throughout the university application process, beginning in Grade 10th and continuing throughout Grade 12.

 The Parent Advisory Committee (PAC)

 Indus is one of the few top IB schools that follow an open-door communication policy with parents as we believe that they are our partners in their child’s education.
-This partnership is unique in the sense that it is conducive for the kids to be nurtured well where we ensure that the best possible decisions are taken with a common goal in mind- to educate our students with the right skills to succeed in life.
+This partnership is unique in the sense that it creates a nurturing environment for the kids where we ensure that the best possible decisions are taken with a common goal in mind- to educate our students with the right skills to succeed in life.
 In view of this, we value parental feedback which helps us rectify, reinvent and raise our benchmark of success on a continuous basis.